 Early Auto Registrations, 1905-1917

-About These Documents
+About These Records

 This collection contains Florida's first automobile registrations, which were recorded by the Florida Department of State between 1905 and 1917.
 Each registration, which was handwritten in a ledger, indicates the name and post office address of the registrant plus the manufacturer, style, horsepower and factory number of the vehicle.
 Each entry was dated and assigned a unique registration number, which was sent to the registrant on a certificate.

 These records help illustrate how profoundly the automobile transformed Florida in the early 20th century as well as how much the automobile itself changed over the same period.
-Some of the earliest registrations in the documents are for steam-powered and electric cars, and many of the entries are for cars made by companies like the Sears & Roebuck Corporation, the National Sewing Machine Company, and the Locomobile Company of America.
+Some of the earliest registrations in the records are for steam-powered and electric cars, and many of the entries are for cars made by companies like the Sears & Roebuck Corporation, the National Sewing Machine Company, and the Locomobile Company of America.
 Old recognizable brands, like Ford, Cadillac and Olds[mobile], can be found throughout the collection as well.

 Local historians can use these records to identify the earliest automobile owners in a given Florida community.
 Genealogists will find them useful for determining whether and where their ancestors may have registered automobiles in Florida during the 1905-1917 period.